Refinitiv/Real-Time-SDK/Java/Ema/README.md

 ##Contents

-- EMA Library** One Jar file for the EMA Consumer library nesting dependent jar files.
+- EMA Library: One Jar file for the EMA Consumer library
-- EMA Library Source** Source codes for the EMA Consumer library.
+- EMA Library Source: Source codes for the EMA Consumer library
-- Examples** EMA Consumer examples
+- Examples: EMA Consumer examples
-- Example Compile Scripts** Help to compile all examples on windows platform or unix platform
+- Example Compile Scripts: Help to compile all examples on windows platform or unix platform
-- EMA Doc** Reference manual for the EMA Consumer interfaces.
+- EMA Doc: Reference manual for the EMA Consumer interfaces.
-- Logging Properties** Logging configuration for Java Logging API if needed
+- Logging Properties: Logging configuration for Java Logging API if needed

 ####This preview is runnable!